younglim/developer.gov.sg/collections/_products/categories/platform/opendigitalplatform/overview.md

 - access and security systems
 - carpark systems
 - traffic lights systems
-- autonomous vehicles in PDD.
+- autonomous vehicles in PDD

 The ODP is envisaged as the bedrock of day-to-day life in our Smart Nation, centralising various smart city solutions in a single district management system.
 It will facilitate the digitalisation and centralisation of district operations to: